odan/odan.github.io/_posts/2019-12-03-slim4-eloquent.md

 });
 ```

-*Thanks to devinim for this tip.*
+*Thanks to `devinim` for this tip.*

 ### Option 2: Using events

 Installation: `composer require illuminate/events`

-Register this event handler in your container definiton for `Connection::class`:
+Register this event handler in your container definition for `Connection::class`:

 ```php
 // ...